THE PROCESS, STEP BY STEP

-- If your application is accepted, you will receive a call from our surrogacy coordinator who will gather more information about you and your family.
+If your application is accepted, you will receive a call from our surrogacy coordinator who will gather more information about you, your family and explain the process.

 You will be meeting at the IVF clinic with the intended parents’ physician, who will speak with you in detail and perform a surrogacy information assessment.
 The work up varies from clinic to clinic but will often include:

 - Vaginal ultrasound – a probe is inserted into the vagina enabling the technician to look at your uterus for polyps, scar tissue and lining thickness

 - Physical and pap smear

 - Hysteroscopy – a procedure where a small camera is placed in the uterus to look at the uterine cavity

 - Medical instruction of the IVF cycle, injections, medication use and embryo transfer